 Interest rate risk is particularly top of mind now.
 In July 2023, the Federal Reserve (Fed) pushed the target federal funds rate to a range of 5.25 percent to 5.50 percent, the highest level in 22 years.
 Given interest rate increases over the past year and the inversion across the Treasury yield curve, investors are carefully assessing the duration of their bonds.

 While increasing interest rates have both good and bad elements for fixed income market participants, measuring the impact of rate changes on bond prices remains an important part of investment analysis for bondholders.
 In this piece, we clarify duration and its role in bond investing.

 A bond is essentially a loan between two counterparties.
 The traditional bond structure includes a series of cash flows, such as coupon payments that occur before the bond matures, culminating with a maturity where the principal is fully repaid.

-The time to maturity is certainly useful in assessing interest rate risk, as the farther into the future a bond matures, the more likely its value could be impacted by changing interest rates (see Managing Shifts in Municipal Relative Value).
+The time to maturity is certainly useful in assessing interest rate risk, as the farther into the future a bond matures, the more likely its value could be impacted by changing interest rates.
 However, maturity should not be viewed in isolation because it does not take into account either the timing of intermittent cash flows before the maturity date, or the potential changes to the ultimate principal repayment date.
 Timing must be incorporated into interest rate risk due to the time value of money: payments made over a bond’s life can be reinvested, and reinvestment risk (the risk that the payments are reinvested at a less attractive rate) increases with time.